fpgmaas/cookiecutter-poetry/docs/features/makefile.md

 ```
 install              Install the poetry environment
 format               Format code using isort and black.
-check                Check code formatting using isort, black and mypy.
+check                Check code formatting using isort, black, flake8 and mypy.
 test                 Test the code with pytest
 mypy                 Check types with mypy
 build                Build wheel file using poetry